-A powerful learning environment is an environment that stimulates as many pupils and students to learn as possible.
+A powerful learning environment is an environment that stimulates as many students to learn as possible.
 This means that you take away all the possible barriers to full participation.

-Four main principles can guide you to create a powerful environment for NAMs.
+Four main principles can guide you to create a powerful environment for newcomers.

-Providing context means that you teach in a way that the pupil always has multisensorial input (combination of visual, spoken, … support).
+Providing context means that you teach in a way that the pupil always has multi-censorial input (combination of visual and/or spoken support).

-Also use the school and the city as one big learning centre: go outside, got to the shop to teach about shops etc.
+Also use the school and the city as one big learning center: go outside or got to the shop to teach about shops.

 Some concrete examples for language support are:

 · make a glossary of the most common sentences in classroom practice.
-Visualise them in the classroom, or give the students a booklet with them.
+Visualize them in the classroom, or give the students a booklet.
 These sentences can help them to:

 o ask a question